 Now that we have an idea of what asteroids and comets are, let us write down the differences between them in a table.
 The comparison between asteroid and comet is given below.

-|Asteroids have elliptical orbit||Comets have eccentric orbit.|
+|Asteroids have an elliptical orbit||Comets have an eccentric orbit.|

-|It is made of metals and rocks||Made of rocks, hydrocarbons and ice|
+|It is made of metals and rocks||Made of rocks, hydrocarbons, and ice|

 |Do not produce a coma or tail atmosphere||Thin, temporary atmospheric tail when close to the Sun.|

-|The orbital period is 1 to 100 years||The orbital periods is 75 to more than 100,000 years.|
+|The orbital period is 1 to 100 years||The orbital periods are 75 to more than 100,000 years.|

-|1 to larger than 100 kilometer in size||1 to 10 kilometer in size (nucleus only)|
+|1 to larger than 100 kilometres in size||1 to 10 kilometres in size (nucleus only)|

 The above-mentioned points were a few differences between comet and asteroid.
 We know that the earth has been hit many times by comets and asteroids whose orbit brings them close to the earth.
 There has been evidence proving that cosmic collisions played a major role in mass extinctions.
 Though, none at this time pose a threat to earth!
 You can learn more differences between various celestial bodies like the difference between meteors and meteorites at BYJU’S.